UWStout/gdd325-web-base/README.md

 You should imeadiately edit lines 2-5 in the package.json file with your team's and game's details.
 Do not put any of your personal details as this will be shared among the entire team.

 You should also edit index.html and set the title to something meaningful for your game.
 Of course these details may change later in the semester so be sure to remember to keep them in sync.

+Lastly, you shold edit THIS file!
+You can have a much simpler readme for your actual game (and include a link back to this project).

 # Phaser Community Edition
 This project is based on phaser-ce ('community edition', sometimes called Phaser 2).
 It is not what you find when you go to phaser.io (this web site is largely outdated as the makers of phaser that maintain this site have moved on to version 3 which is still in alpha).